IntechNG/inpay-for-woocommerce/readme.txt

 == Installation ==

-1. Upload the plugin folder `inpay-for-woocommerce` to the `/wp-content/plugins/` directory, or install the ZIP via **Plugins → Add New → Upload Plugin**.
+1. Upload the plugin folder `inpay-checkout-for-woocommerce` to the `/wp-content/plugins/` directory, or install the ZIP via **Plugins → Add New → Upload Plugin**.
 2. Activate the plugin through the **Plugins** screen in WordPress.
 3. Navigate to **WooCommerce → Settings → Payments** and enable **iNPAY Checkout**.